porobov/Concrete-Clock-1355/Makers HUB/Makers Instructions.md

 ### Materials

-- Clock mechanism  - the drawing of the clock is here. todo
+- Clock mechanism  - the drawing of the clock is [here](/Makers%20HUB/files).
-- Clock hands – the drawing of the clocks you may find here. todo
+- Clock hands – the drawing of the clocks you may find [here](/Makers%20HUB/files).
-- Round nut – the drawing is here. todo
+- Round nut – the drawing is [here](/Makers%20HUB/files)
-- Book board pad (isn't necessary) – the drawing is here. todo
+- Book board pad (isn't necessary) – the photo is [here](https://www.dropbox.com/sh/41bw1zoszr1uk5v/AAD7a0Znf_0_bXcT14A0-3mFa?dl=0)
-- Round nut key (I use scissors the picture)
+- Round nut key (I use scissors instead)
-Clock mechanism, Clock hands, Round nut and the book board pad are available here todo in one package.
+Clock mechanism, Clock hands and Round nut are available [here](http://www.concreteclock1355.com/make-concrete-clock-1355).

 ### Assembling Concrete Clock 1355